 Off we go!

-The laser will then do its thing and work its way down the your material marking the object as it goes.
+The laser cutting machine will then do its thing and work its way down the your material marking the object as it goes.
 It can be a fairly time consuming process when running large areas up to the maximum raster engraving area of 1246mm x 710mm.